-Green Modification means a change to the requirements of the deed or the Works which:
+Net Zero Modification means a change to the requirements of the contract or the Works that:

 (a) increases the resilience of the completed Project to the impacts of climate change (including gradual onset and extreme weather events);

-(b) improves the energy efficiency of the completed Project from the existing obligations in the deed (including through a design change or change to construction materials);
+(b) reduces the Carbon Footprint of the completed Project from that implied by the existing obligations in the contract (including through a design change or change to construction materials);

 (c) increases protection of the natural environment by: